 It’s that time of year for the office Christmas party, a ritual that we may relish or dread.
 Only the most curmudgeonly or drastically ill employee is excused from attending and excuses such as ‘a sudden bout of leprosy’ are unlikely to be believed.

-I just attended an office party and it was elegant and well behaved.
-At least it was when I left.
-The DJ played Stayin Alive and I waited to see someone throw a white jacket across the dance floor and point to the fire alarms – but it was not to be.
+The last formal Christmas party I attended for work was elegant and well behaved.
+At least, that was true when I left.
+The DJ played Stayin Alive and I waited to see someone throw a white jacket across the dance floor and point to the fire alarms , but it was not to be.
 I have no choice these days but to remain absolutely sober and behave myself.

 Whatever events you attend, enjoy yourself and above all, pray that the bar staff have a regular bottle opener and that your employer doesn’t book a corner table at McDonalds.